SaurabhKoju/saurabhkoju.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
+  # cv: CV.pdf
   # more_info: >
     # <p>555 your office number</p>
     # <p>123 your address street</p>
     # <p>Your City, State 12345</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items